 Idea 2: Elegant

 Feature-wise, the elegant theme also goes well with the multiple functions that e-invitations have.
-If your wedding ceremony is particularly grand, adding the right photos and videos can create a truly wondrous aesthetic that is sure to impress any guest.
+If your wedding ceremony is particularly grand, adding the right photos and videos to the wedding card can create a truly wondrous aesthetic that is sure to impress any guest.

 Idea 3: Rustic

-If you’re adding photos and videos, you can arrange them in a collage or scrapbook fashion to really convey that natural feel – bonus points if they are taken in a garden or outdoor setting.
-And of course, having some trees, flowers, and plants in your designs are always welcome.
+If you’re adding photos and videos to the wedding card, arrange them in a collage or scrapbook fashion to really convey that natural feel – bonus points if they are taken in a garden or outdoor setting.

 Idea 4: Fairytale